 How to make the most of OCLC partnerships

 In many cases, your library will receive the benefits of OCLC partnerships without having to do anything at all.
-For example, if you subscribe to OCLC cataloguing and discovery services, your resources will automatically be made visible in any new search engine or consumer site that utilises the WorldCat Search API.
+For example, if you subscribe to OCLC cataloging and discovery services, your resources will automatically be made visible in any new search engine or consumer site that utilizes the WorldCat Search API.
 There are things you can do, however, to leverage other partnerships that deliver greater value to your library.

 If you’re currently an OCLC member